DRted2099/MLBB-Equipment-Bot/README.md

-# MLBB-Equipment-Bot
+A practice project developed to showcase my skills in Python, JavaScript, and Discord bot development.
-A discord bot that displays embeds of the equipment stats and image using slash commands.
+The bot allows Mobile Legends: Bang Bang (MLBB) players to retrieve equipment stats and images using Discord slash commands — powered by data collected through a custom Python web scraper.